 “Discover the PATH and travel with HEART as you begin to shape your own transformational journey.”

 PATH and HEART are acronyms that open up the TTC approach to travel, and I love how well it fits everything from an afternoon stroll through the woods to a months-long international pilgrimage.
-You can find the TTC’s description of PATH and HEART on their About Page.
+You can find the TTC’s description of PATH and HEART on their Guiding Practices.
 What follows is how I see them connecting to the heart of Clearwater Trekker.

 FOLLOW THE PATH…